A general direction in which something tends to move.

 Kimola is a subscription-based service.
 Every trends list counts as an audience.
 You can choose between our plans with one audience, three audiences, five audiences, eight audiences, and 15+ audiences.
 If your priority is to spot what's on its way to becoming trending based on a specific industry, we recommend a minimum of a 3-month subscription.
 However, even a 1-month subscription can come in handy if you'd like to follow the real-time popularity of a topic to decide what type of content you need to create on your blog or social media.

-If you’d like to know more about Kimola’s Consumer Intelligence Platform and its Trends feature, please feel free to ask us.
-You can always reach to us via Contact Sales Page, or you can book a call via Calendly.
+If you’d like to know more about Kimola’s Social Research Platform and its Trends feature, please feel free to ask us.
+You can always reach us via Contact Sales Page, or you can book a call via Calendly.